Ant-On-03/GCP_pipeline/README.md

 ## **How It Works (The "What")**

-The pipeline utilizes an asynchronous, event-driven flow broken into three main stages:

-1. **The Producer (`cloud_functions/producer`)**:
-   When a new CSV is uploaded to the landing Cloud Storage bucket, an HTTP trigger (via Eventarc) invokes the Producer Cloud Function.
-The Producer extracts the file metadata (`bucket`, `name`, `timeCreated`) and publishes this payload as a JSON message to a Pub/Sub topic (`etl--csv-input-topic`).

-2. **The Message Broker (Cloud Pub/Sub)**:
+The pipeline is triggered by csv ingestion, so whenever a csv in uploaded manually or automatically to the gcp bucket, it automattically triggers a servless cloud function that queues the job as an event in a Pub/Sub topic.

-   Pub/Sub acts as the intermediary buffer.
-It receives the metadata event and pushes it to the subscribed Worker.
+The broker (Cloud Pub/Sub) acts as the buffer.
+Recieves the event and lets workers pull it.

-3. **The Worker (`cloud_functions/worker`)**:
-   Triggered via HTTP push from Pub/Sub, the Worker decodes the message.
-It dynamically calculates the target BigQuery table name based on the file's directory path (e.g., `landing_zone/products/products8.csv` maps to the `products` table).
+Another function (the worker) consumes that topic.
+It is a pipeline that injest the tables into BigQuery.

+the worker performs table name cleaning, dynamic table creation/detection.
 It then issues a direct `load_table_from_uri` job to BigQuery, appending the data to the `csv_silver_tables` dataset while allowing for automatic schema updates.

----
+No idempotency assurance is performed in the pipeline.

 ## **Design Rationale (The "Why")**

-As a cloud system designer, this architecture was chosen to prioritize **resilience, cost-efficiency, and zero-touch maintenance**:

-### 1. Decoupled Architecture via Pub/Sub
-Why not just have the GCS event trigger the BigQuery load directly?
-* **Resilience & Retries:** If BigQuery is temporarily unavailable, or if the Worker function hits an execution timeout, the payload isn't lost.
-Pub/Sub will automatically retry pushing the message.
-* **Separation of Concerns:** The Producer only cares about *capturing* the event.
-The Worker only cares about *processing* it.
-This makes it trivial to add new subscribers later (e.g., triggering a Slack notification or a data-quality check) without touching the ingestion logic.

-### 2. Serverless Compute (Cloud Functions)
-* **Cost Efficiency:** By using HTTP-triggered Cloud Functions, you only pay for the exact milliseconds the functions run.
-The system scales to zero during idle times and can spin up hundreds of concurrent instances during batch upload spikes.

-### 3. Pushing Compute to the Data Warehouse
-* **Fast & Light:** Notice that the Worker function *does not* download the CSV, parse it line-by-line, and stream it to BigQuery.
-Instead, it passes a GCS URI to BigQuery and says, *"Load this."* This offloads the heavy lifting (parsing, type-inference, and loading) to BigQuery's massive distributed backend, keeping the Cloud Function executions incredibly fast, cheap, and immune to memory limits.

-### 4. Dynamic Routing & Emergent Schema Evolution
-* **Zero-Touch Maintenance:** The pipeline is designed to be "smart."
+The pipeline is designed to be scalable, simple, decoupled and asyncronous.
-    * **Dynamic Tables:** By parsing the parent folder (`path_parts[-2]`), a data engineer can create a new pipeline simply by dropping a file into a new folder.
-No code updates are required to map to a new table.
-    * **Schema Evolution:** The inclusion of `bigquery.SchemaUpdateOption.ALLOW_FIELD_ADDITION` means that if upstream providers add new columns to their CSVs, BigQuery will seamlessly append the new columns to the table schema without breaking the pipeline.

----
+Queue-like behaviour:
+By having a cloud function publish events, we ensure no bottlenecks on getting the data published.
+It is a lightweight function that just ensures the job will eventually get done.
+If bigquery fails or we get a massive dump at once, the jobs dont get lost, they just stay in the queue for longer.

+The worker consuming the topic does the heavy lifting.
+It can easily be scaled to perform complex ETL operations.

+Serverless:
+Cloud functions' containers only get deployed whenever triggered, reducing cloud costs.

 ## **Setup & Deployment**